WHY PALESTINE IS OUR SADNESS

 And that’s not the end of the story.
 After the city was occupied, Yitzhak Rabin, the operations officer, passed Ben-Gurion’s decision in written instruction: “The residents of al-Ludd should be expelled as soon as possible, regardless of age.”

 By nightfall, some 35,000 Palestinian Arabs flocked from their hometown in a long line to the east.
 Never able to return.

 Ari Shavit wrote the scene with a sad tone.
-He knew that cruelty had been committed against innocent and defenseless Palestinians who were expelled in the twentieth century, like the Jewish people, the 6th century BC.
+He knew that cruelty had been committed against innocent and defenseless Palestinians who were expelled in the twentieth century, as the Jewish people, in the 6th century BC.

 But he did not condemn.
 The Haaretz daily reporter was unable to condemn Israeli leaders who ordered the arbitrariness of al-Ludd.
 “Without them,” he wrote, “I will never be born.
 They do such a vile work that allows my people, my people, my children, and myself to live.”

 Shavit was born in Rehovot, 20 kilometers from Tel Aviv, nine years after the State of Israel was founded.
 Some are honest in his statement: he claims to be powerless amidst difficult moral choices.

 Israel has everything to win the war against the Palestinians.
 Their fighter planes are roaring in the sky, while the Palestinians have what?
 Maybe they can only say we have a body that can explode.
 Imagine a body that can explode.
 Palestine is not just a “land of blood” in the literal sense, but also people who are forever plunged in pain and constantly beheaded.